malavp123/black-friday-analysis/README.md

 Analyzing Walmart's Black Friday Sales Data.
 Explore the visual by clicking on this [link](https://app.hex.tech/ef5521ce-da87-47e0-84e6-a27e1240f5be/app/b752968d-f519-48a6-a935-5c666a12c206/latest)

+## North Star Metrics
+1. Product: Total Quantity Sold, Product Category
+2. Buyers: Number of Buyers, Age Group, Gender, Marital Status, Years lived in the city
+3. City:  Coded Locations (A, B, C)
+4. Purchase: Total Purchase Amount

 <img width="1182" alt="Screenshot 2024-10-13 at 1 43 00 PM" src="https://github.com/user-attachments/assets/53d3ba84-831e-401b-8c71-240450da5051">

 <img width="1158" alt="Screenshot 2024-10-13 at 4 57 47 PM" src="https://github.com/user-attachments/assets/5e918690-21c1-4dd9-9311-8fe12216a21a">

 ## Major Takeaways

-### Buyers
-1. There are more Males than Females at each location.
+1. There are about 75% Males buyers at each location.
-2. Males, Age Group 26-35, from location B have contributed the highest to total sales.
-3. More than 60% of our users in the Age Group 26-35 are single.

-### Locations
-1. Location C has more buyers, but Location B has more Total Sales.
+2. Location C has the highest number of buyers, but Location B generates the most total sales.

-### Products
+3. Male buyers aged 26-35 from Location B contribute the most to total sales.
-1. Products 1, 5, 8 are the most sold products comprising of more than 70% sales at each location (In terms of quantity and revenue).
+4. Products 1, 5, and 8 are the top sellers, accounting for over 70% of sales in both quantity and revenue across all locations.
-2. Product 5 and 8 have maximum total purchase amount even if they don't have the highest volume sold.
+5. Despite high sales volume, Products 5 and 8 have a lower total purchase amount.
+6. Location A has a younger demographic as compared to Location C, while location B has the more evenly distributed population Age.
+7. Location C sees higher sales of Product Type 1, which contributes less to the total purchase amount.
+8. More than 60% of our users in the Age Group 26-35 are single.

-## Suggestions
+## Recommendations/ Next Steps:

-1.
+### Products:
+1. Categories 1, 5, and 8 consistently outperform others across all locations in both quantity and purchase amount.
+We should focus on promoting these products at underperforming locations to boost revenue.
+2. Categories 5 and 8 generate nearly half of the total sales despite being sold in similar quantities as category 1.
+This suggests an opportunity to revisit the pricing strategy for category 1 to maximize its profitability.3
+3. Review stock levels for underperforming products (9, 12, 13, 17, 19, and 20) to minimize unsold inventory and reduce losses.
+Investigate whether competition or other factors are affecting their sales.

+### Buyers:
+1. Analyze buyer behavior at Location B, where fewer customers generate the highest total sales.
+Engaging these buyers with personalized offers could foster loyalty and create a steady revenue stream.
+2. Our sale attracted Male Buyers the most across all the 3 locations (More than 75%), especially ages 26-45.
+Should we introduce products or discounts targeted to these buyers?
+3. About 35% of the population consists of people who have recently moved to the city (within the last year), and they have contributed the most to total sales.
+Identifying their specific needs and introducing relevant products could unlock further revenue opportunities.